1st Canadian Armoured Brigade

 The formation sign used to identify tanks and other vehicles in the 1st Canadian Armoured Brigade.

-The 1st Canadian Army Tank Brigade, later known as 1st Canadian Armoured Brigade, was an armoured brigade of the Canadian Army, raised during the Second World War.
-The brigade was composed of the 11th, 12th and 14th Canadian Armoured regiments and saw service in the Italian campaign and later in north-west Europe.
-It was one of only two independent Canadian armoured brigades in combat, the other being 2nd Canadian Armoured Brigade.
+The 1st Canadian Army Tank Brigade, later known as 1st Canadian Armoured Brigade (Independent), was an armoured brigade of the Canadian Army, raised during the Second World War.
+The brigade was composed of the 11th Ontario, 12th Three Rivers and 14th Calgary Armoured Regiments and saw service in the Italian campaign and later in north-west Europe.
+It was one of only two independent Canadian armoured brigades in combat, the other being 2nd Canadian Armoured Brigade (Independent).

 History

-The 1st Canadian Tank Brigade was formed on 4 February 1941.
-The Ontario Regiment and The Three Rivers Regiment were transferred from the incomplete 1st Canadian Armoured Division to provide the nucleus of the 1st Canadian Tank Brigade in February 1941.
-In March, The Calgary Regiment joined the new brigade from 2nd Division.
-The Fort Garry Horse were also originally part of the brigade, but transferred to the 5th Canadian (Armoured) Division in May 1941.
+The 1st Canadian Army Tank Brigade was formed on 4 February 1941.
+The Ontario Regiment and the Three Rivers Regiment were transferred from the 1st Canadian (Armoured) Division's 1st Canadian Armoured Brigade to provide the nucleus of the newly formed army tank brigade in February 1941.
+In March, the Calgary Regiment joined the new independent army tank brigade as the brigade's junior regiment.
+The Fort Garry Horse, part of 1st Canadian Armoured Brigade once alongside the Ontario Regiment and the Three Rivers Regiment, and was joined by the new replacements transferred to the 1st Canadian Armoured Brigade, 1st Canadian (Armoured) Division in May 1941, being Lord Strathcona's Horse and 1st Hussars.
+The division was later renamed to 5th Canadian (Armoured) Division on 26 June 1941.

+The Canadian Armoured Corps followed the same brigade structuring as the Royal Armoured Corps.
+An army tank brigade was a corps headquarters asset consisting of heavily armoured and slow infantry tanks, which in summer 1941 for the Canadians meant the Churchill tank, while an armoured brigade was a core component of an armoured division, consisting of lighter armoured and faster cruiser tanks alongside a motor battalion (motorized infantry) being part of the brigade as well.
+For the Canadians in summer 1941 the cruiser tank model that equipped 1st and 2nd Canadian Armoured Brigades in 5th Canadian (Armoured) Division were Valentine tanks.

 General Sir Bernard Montgomery, commander of the British Eighth Army, addresses officers and men of the 11th Army Tank Regiment (The Ontario Regiment (Tank)) near Lentini, Sicily, 25 July 1943.